mike12345567/ez-dynamo/docs/supported-operations.md

 ### Table operations
 Still to be supported:
 * Returning a list of currently configured indexes, the name and keys of them.

+### Ideas
+An idea from [Andrew Kingston](https://github.com/aptkingston) was to use a callback for `onlyIf()` calls, like `onlyIf(operation => operation.property().equals())` as this provides a few key benefits, the ability to reuse condition functions, its less opinionated in terms of where the `onlyIf` should be placed in the call and it is easier to read in terms of indentation after linters have been applied.